Capping-WAR/documentation/docs/war_api.md

 ### Using Docker

 Deployment is made simple with the provided docker configuration files found in the repo.
-To deploy the API, clone the repo and via the cli run the following command:
+To deploy the API, clone the repo and via the CLI run the following command:

 ```bash
 docker-compose up -d